cnkwo/IoT_Environmental_Data_Collection/README.md

 humidity, barometric pressure, temperature, and windspeed, with the measurements elicited being relayed back to the user via the IoT cloud for mobile access, and an LCD screen for indoor access.
-After deriving the sensor readings for each day, the intention is to store key characteristics into a dataset and then predict the corresponding readings for the next day, therefore serving as a forecast
+After deriving the sensor readings for each day, the intention is to store key characteristics into a dataset and then predict the corresponding readings for the next day, therefore serving as a forecast.

+I decided to take an OOP approach for the construction of my code to make it easier to identify object-event relationships.

+For more details on the project feel free to take a look at the project report:

+- IoT System for Environmental Data Collection Project Report (M00720579).pdf